taminomara/emmylua-analyzer-rust/crates/emmylua_parser/README.md

 EmmyLua-Parser is a parser for Lua5.1, Lua5.2, Lua5.3, Lua5.4, and LuaJIT and also supports EmmyLua/LuaCats annotations.
 Its purpose is to generate AST and CST from the parsed code for further analysis.

+### Internationalization (i18n) Support

+This crate supports multiple languages, defaulting to English (en-US).
+Users can optionally initialize i18n to set a different language.

 ### Features

 - Lossless syntax tree generation